site15/my-dashboard/web/README.md

 This project was generated with [Analog](https://analogjs.org), the fullstack meta-framework for Angular.

+## Live Demo

+The application is deployed and available at: https://site15-my-dashboard.vercel.app

 ## Setup

 Run `npm install` to install the application dependencies.